roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 44. How would you style a hyperlink differently when it is being hovered over?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>44.
+How would you style a hyperlink differently when it is being hovered over?</summary>
   <p>

 To style a hyperlink differently when it is being hovered over, you can use CSS and the `:hover` pseudo-class to apply specific styles when the mouse hovers over the link, allowing you to change its color, or add effects.